-This certificate invalidates all previous certificate
+This certificate invalidates all previous certificates issued.

-If a date appears after the name and nu sire and dam, it indicates the issue of the Register in which the sire or dam is pub
+If a date appears after the name and number of the sire and dam, it indicates the issue of the Stud Book Register in which the sire or dam is published.

-For Transfer Instructions, see back o
+For Transfer Instructions, see back of Certificate.

-This Certificate issued with the right to revoke by the American Kennel
+This Certificate issued with the right to correct or revoke by the American Kennel Club.

-REGISTRATION CERT

-CERTIFICATE OF RESULTS
+REGISTRATION CERTIFICATE